chanhbui297/DSEB65A_Gr1_anime_data_storytelling/README.md

       - Suitable for Lineae Model

    - **Strategy**:
-      - Using Yeo-Johnson to handles zero (Counting_feature has 0 values)
+      - Using Yeo-Johnson instead of Box-cox to handles zero (Counting_feature has 0 values)

 ---